Measurement of R = sigma_L / sigma_T and the Separated Longitudinal and Transverse Structure Functions in the Nucleon Resonance Region

-This work was supported in part by research grants 0099540 and 9633750 from the National Science Foundation.
+We gratefully acknowledge research grant support from the National Science Foundation and the U.S. Department of Energy.
 We thank the Jefferson Lab Hall C scientific and engineering staff for their outstanding support.
 The Southeastern Universities Research Association operates the Thomas Jefferson National Accelerator Facility under the U.S. Department of Energy contract DEAC05-84ER40150.